-When you first move to a new country, there can be a lot to do and take in, and oftentimes you might struggle to figure out where to begin in order to feel more settled and comfortable in your new home.
+When you first move to a new country, there can be a lot to do and take in.
+Oftentimes you might struggle to figure out where to begin in order to feel comfortable in your new home.
 Here are five things that can help you to get settled in the UK before you begin your studies:

 Collect your Biometric Residence Permit (BRP)

-One of the first things you should do when you arrive is to collect your BRP, as this card is your proof of your visa and is essential for things like registering at your university or opening a bank account.
-You will choose where you will collect your BRP when you fill out your visa application, so make sure to make a note of where you have chosen – many universities allow you to pick up your BRP directly on campus, so if this is an option for you, I would definitely recommend it.
+One of the first things you should do when you arrive is to collect your BRP: This card is proof of your visa.
+It is essential for things like registering at your university or opening a bank account.
+You will choose where you will collect your BRP when you fill out your visa application, so make sure to make a note of where you have chosen!
+Many universities allow you to pick up your BRP on campus.
+If this is an option for you, I would definitely recommend it.

 Open a Bank Account

-Opening a UK bank account often takes a few weeks, especially in September, when an influx of new university students are arriving.
-It is best to try to get this out of the way as soon as possible – opening an account will often require your passport, offer letter and sometimes even proof of address, so try to get this information as soon as you can and keep in it a safe place.
-Often, student bank accounts come with freebies such as a railcard or coachcard or a year of Amazon Prime, so be sure to look out for any of these offers as they can come in handy!
+Opening a UK bank account often takes a few weeks, especially in September, when an influx of new university students arrive.
+It is best to try to get this out of the way as soon as possible!
+Opening an account will often require your passport, offer letter and sometimes even proof of address.
+Try to get this information as soon as you can and keep in it a safe place.
+Often, student bank accounts come with freebies such as a railcard or coach card or a year of Amazon Prime, so be sure to look out for any of these offers as they can come in handy!

 Register at the GP

-If you are studying in the UK for over six months, you qualify for NHS treatment and will have paid a surcharge during the visa application process.
+If you are studying in the UK for over six months, you qualify for NHS treatment.
+Remember, you will have paid a surcharge during the visa application process.
 It is important to register with a GP as soon as you can, in case you become ill or have any prescription medications or conditions that need to be monitored during your time in the UK.
 Many universities have a GP practice on or near campus, which can be very convenient.

 Make Your Home Comfortable